alexs2112/CPSC471_Spoofy/Tasks.md

     - Enable/Disable stems
     - View associated albums
     - View associated artists
+ - Error Page
+    - To go to if a user does not have permissions
+    - ie: simply googling `localhost/admin/songs.php` if they arent an admin should redirect them here

 # Stretch Goals
  - Actually being able to play music...

 # Finished
  - User login and registration
+ - Admin:
+    - Admin menubar for special actions
+    - Delete users
+    - List and view users
+- User Profile Page:
+    - Display user details
+    - Upgrade to Premium, Downgrade to Free
+    - Logout